sakiska/geostat-ml/README.md

-# geostat-ml
-Scripts and data for Cu–Pb–Zn mapping with OK, RF, XGBoost

 # Code and data for Cu–Pb–Zn spatial modelling (OK vs ML)
 This repository provides the analysis scripts and input dataset used to reproduce the model-comparison results.